anbushazam/I-BodyMeasurements/README.md

  step 4:execute measurement.py in python terminal and then drag and provide the neccessary input images and data.

  # SAMPLE OUTPUT:
+ This project able to get 95% and above accuracy in weight prediction even some times better than weighing scales. even use fully detection mode with accurate and stable full body images wihtout any artifacts ,good lighting and clear environment it can give BODY MEASUREMENTS 89% accurate if the input images contains irregular and inconsistencies in human subject angles,projections the output totatlly fails to give accurate or even relevant results.

  ![Screenshot 2025-05-26 110611](https://github.com/user-attachments/assets/f9143615-6587-4494-88a3-93b302941818)
  ![Screenshot 2025-05-26 113205](https://github.com/user-attachments/assets/0e21781a-e90c-4416-83f1-c75930a9b7ed)